conda-forge/conda-forge.github.io/src/orga/guidelines.rst

-This document intends to layout some guidelines on the transfer of `conda-recipes <https://github.com/conda/conda-recipes>`__ and `anaconda-recipes <https://github.com/ContinuumIO/anaconda-recipes>`__ to conda-forge.
+This document intends to layout some guidelines on the transfer of `conda-recipes <https://github.com/conda/conda-recipes>`__ and `anaconda-recipes <https://github.com/ContinuumIO/anaconda-recipes>`__ to ``conda-forge``.
 These aren't hard and fast rules, instead are open to reasonable interpretation and reviewer's judgement.

 It is anticipated that almost all recipes from those repos shall be